“It is not easy being green. Everyone leaves a carbon footprint.

 - Educate through events and courses.

-- Improve the amount of recycled glass within our bottles.
+- Improve the amount of recycled glass tht is used within our bottles.

 - Green energy within the distillery.

-- Measure and reduce our carbon footprint to zero through further initiatives.
+- Measure and start reducing our carbon footprint to zero.

 - Reduce our waste (bottles, materials, bi-products, packaging).